gupo33/Challenge2/README.md

 make release
 ```
 Generates the main file to be ran, requiring the name of the file from which to read the matrix when called.

+## Issues

+`operator*` requires the vector and the matrix to be of the same type: copying is needed when dealing with containers of different type.